 From here, you’ll be able to Turn off activity tracking on Google services.
 Or, you can view your history on an individual app.

 Perhaps the best feature, though, is auto-delete.
 This will automatically clear out your history starting at a specific timeframe that you decide.
-It’s helpful because it will allow you to keep your history for your use, but after a reasonable amount of time it will purge that history so neither you or Google can use it.
+It’s helpful because it will allow you to keep your history for your use, but after a reasonable amount of time, it will purge that history so neither you nor Google can use it.

 Miscellaneous Google tracking settings